Treating customers like prospects is a dangerous game.

 Today’s customers are smart, connected, web savvy, and fickle as hell.
 They’re swimming in brand choice and it’s never been easier to switch companies.

 Yet as the facts above show, customer experience is make or break.

 Not only is bad customer experience the most common reason that people stop using a business, when they leave they tell other prospects to steer clear as well.

 That’s a bonus kick to the nether regions – and it comes from being prospect-obsessed and customer-lukewarm.

 So stop treating customers like prospects and start maximizing your customer relationships.

 How should you communicate with your customers?

 Sign up for our webinar "CX is make or break" below to find out.

 CX is make or break- 4 steps to customer experience success

-Did you know that 80% of companies future revenue comes from 20% of their existing customers?
+About the webinar Did you know that 80% of your company's future revenue comes from 20% of your existing customers?
 In fact, by working more customer focused you can increase your revenue by 10%.
-The data is conclusive.
-It’s...
+The data...
 Read more